Koteka Tribal Assembly

-The Koteka Tribal Assembly (Dewan Musyawarah Masyarakat Adat Koteka, abbreviated as DeMMaK) is a cultural organisation of the Koteka tribes of Papua region in Indonesia.
+The Koteka Tribal Assembly (Dewan Musyawarah Masyarakat Adat Koteka, abbreviated as DeMMaK) is a cultural organisation of the Koteka-wearing tribes of the then Papua province region in Indonesia.
 It was established in January 2000 as an outcome of discussions among the elders of several tribes in the highlands of the region.
 The main goal of the assembly is to peacefully, democratically and legally work towards the recognition and protection of customary laws, values and beliefs of the Koteka peoples.
 Many activists from the organization who were involved in peaceful protests have been tortured and forced into exile.